nathanbuchar/node-cipher/README.md

 * **Salt**

   A string used in tandem with the password, byte length, digest, and iterations to derive the encryption key.
-This should be as unique as possible and it's recommended that salts are random and their lengths are greater than 16 bytes.
+This should be as unique as possible and it's recommended that salts are random and their lengths are greater than 16 bytes. **Hexes and Buffers not yet supported**.
 Default `nodecipher`

 * **Iterations**